Learning on demand: This is how the learning trend works

 This is how we create the graphics for our blog articles.
 The document with all the steps is available at any time on the blink.it platform.

-2. Video Tutorials & Screencasts
+2. Video instructions & screencasts

 screenshot-screencasts-machen

-3. Checklists for Standard Procedures
+3. Checklists for recurring procedures

 screenshot-checklisten

-4. Collection of Definitions for Reference
+4. Collection of definitions for reference

 screenshot-begriffebibliothek